aekdahl/LangSwarm-Synapse/docs/docs/Tutorials/aggregation.md

 ---
-title: Using LangSwarm LLMAggregation with a LangChain Pipeline
+title: Aggregation with LangChain
-sidebar_label: Aggregation with LangChain Pipelines
+sidebar_label: Aggregation with LangChain
-sidebar_position: 0
+sidebar_position: 100
 ---

-# Tutorial: Using LangSwarm LLMAggregation with a LangChain Pipeline
+# Aggregation with LangChain

 This tutorial demonstrates how to use **LangSwarm's LLMAggregation** with LangChain in a complete pipeline.
 By leveraging LangSwarm’s LangChain-compatible tools, we can integrate pre- and post-processing steps seamlessly into LangChain’s infrastructure while aggregating outputs from multiple agents.